Analog computation with transcriptional networks: Preliminaries

 We can simplify this summation if we factor out $K_R$'s from the numerator and include them in the constant ($\alpha_i' = \alpha_i \prod_{R \in \calR_i} K_R$) to get

+We note that if $K_R$ is assumed to be very small and factored out for each repressor, then the coefficient varies more significantly as the number of repressors increases.
+To show that a wide range of coefficients in a Laurent monomial can be achieved, we introduce a modified construction in \cref{sec:simplification} that restricts each promoter to have only a fixed number of repressors and activators.

 \begin{remark} Suppose $\calA = \{ A_1,A_2, \dots, A_m\}$ and $\calR = \{R_1,R_2,\dots,R_l\}$ respectively represent the sets of activators and repressors associated with a specific promoter.
-If the activation coefficients ($K_{A_i}$) are large enough and the repression coefficients ($K_{R_j}$) are small enough, then the transcriptional rate of this promoter is proportional to the ratio of the product of the activator concentrations to the product of the repressor concentrations, which is Laurent monomial.
+If the activation coefficients ($K_{A_i}$) are large enough compared to the activator's concentration, and the repression coefficients ($K_{R_j}$) are small enough compared to the repressor's concentration, then the transcriptional rate of this promoter is proportional to the ratio of the product of the activator concentrations to the product of the repressor concentrations, which is a Laurent monomial.